drud/quicksprint/DRUPAL_MAINTAINER_README.md

 ### Using your Sprint Package

-* Your users will then download and unarchive the tarball or zipball.
+* Your users will download and unarchive the tarball or zipball.
 * Run install.sh from the unarchived directory; (Windows users must work in git-bash).
 * After installation, users can start up an instance by cd-ing to ~/sprint and running ./start_sprint.sh.